 Tips for Choosing a Financial Advisor

-- People who work with financial advisors report greater financial security, and research suggests that working with an advisor can result in additional annual investment returns.
+- People who work with financial advisors report greater financial security.
+In fact, research suggests that working with an advisor can result in additional annual investment returns.
 To help you find local financial advisors, SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - After you narrow down your search to a few advisors, you should contact them to see which is best for you.
 In addition to their fees and account minimums, here are some questions to ask a financial advisor before you make a final decision.

 Do you want to learn more about financial advisors?
 Check out these articles: